- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

-Well, it’s also good not to give such a high-level fly by, that you leave the wrong impression.
+It’s also good not to give such a high-level fly-by that you leave the wrong impression.

 HANA was introduced in 2011 and has failed to live up to virtually any of the expectations that SAP set for it.
-Hasso Plattner stated it would represent 20% of SAP’s revenues by now, where it is nowhere close to that.
-They predicted they would be the 2nd largest database in the world, and they are nowhere near to that.
-SAP’s entire strategy for proposing a single database type (HANA’s column-oriented design) for all processing types, is out of step with database technology and understanding.
-HANA is not a “big deal”, and it is an inferior investment, especially considering it is easily beaten in performance by competitive products, and being fast is HANA’s only selling point.
+Hasso Plattner stated it would represent 20% of SAP’s revenues now, where it is nowhere close to that.
+They predicted they would be the 2nd largest database globally, and they are nowhere near to that.
+SAP’s entire strategy for proposing a single database type (HANA’s column-oriented design) for all processing types is out of step with database technology and understanding.
+HANA is not a “big deal.”
+It is an inferior investment, especially considering it is easily beaten in performance by competitive products, and being fast is HANA’s only selling point.